Airbus deal may quash Bombardier dispute, challenge Boeing: analysts

 “The larger sales and marketing network at Airbus should also lead to a more robust order backlog,” JP Morgan analyst Seth Seifman said.

-By 1331 GMT, Airbus shares were up 4 percent at 80.11 euros, one of the biggest rises by a European blue-chip stock.
-Boeing shares were down 1 percent at $257.11 early morning on the New York Stock Exchange.
+By 1331 GMT, Airbus shares were up 4 percent at 80.11 euros (£71.42), one of the biggest rises by a European blue-chip stock.
+Boeing shares were down 1 percent at $257.11 (£195.2) early morning on the New York Stock Exchange.
 Bombardier shares were up as much as 26 percent at C$2.81 on the Toronto Stock Exchange.

 Reporting by Nivedita Bhattacharjee; editing by Patrick Graham and Saumyadeb Chakrabarty